vtexdocs/help-center-content/README.md

 We're so glad you're here!
 Thanks for being interested.

+### What is the maximum illustration size should I use in an article?

+In some situations, it may be necessary to insert images, GIFs, or videos into an article to help the user understand complex procedures.

+To ensure efficient page load times and adhere to GitHub space storage best practices, we set a maximum file size limit of **30 MB**.

+If you need to use an illustration that exceeds this value, you can compress it using tools such as [ILoveImg](https://www.iloveimg.com/pt) or [FreeConvert](https://www.freeconvert.com/pt), to reduce the final file size.
+Additionally, you can also adjust the article content to allow the illustration to be split into smaller file sizes.

+> ⚠️ Whenever you use an image compressor, check the visual quality of the file after compression.

 ### How do I add a download file to my article?

 1. Open a branch in the [help-portal-content](https://github.com/vtexdocs/help-center-content) repository.